Year 7, 8, 9 (KS3)

 How long should I spend on home learning?

 Every child will learn at a different rate and be able to focus for a different amount of time.
-However, as teachers are setting the same amount of work as they would get through in the classroom, a home school day of 4-5 hours should cover the amount of work being set.
+However, as the school is setting the same amount of work as they would get through in the classroom, a homeschool day of 4-5 hours should cover the amount of work being set.

 My child has SEN and is struggling – what should I do?

-We appreciate that for some of our learners, this time has meant further challenges.
+We appreciate that for some of our learners, self-isolation brings further challenges.
 We believe that you know your child best and must do what is best for them at this time.
 We would recommend that they continue to try the tasks being set, but that English, Maths and Science should be prioritised.
 If your child is doing other learning tasks not set by teachers and is working well this way then please let teachers know.